jeffchen006/nft-empirical-study/selectedLotteryContracts/README.md

 Denial of Service (DoS) bug:

-You can send Ether to other contracts by

-transfer (2300 gas, throws error) send (2300 gas, returns bool) call (forward all gas or set gas, returns bool)

 if we don't pay winner, the game cannot proceed.

-but it uses winner.transfer(balance) to pay the winner, which could always revert if the winner is a contract that has a revert in its fallback function.
+if we pay winner, it uses winner.transfer(balance) to pay the winner, which could always revert if the winner is a contract that has a revert in its fallback function.

 ```solidity
 // Choose a winner and pay him
 function payWinner() internal returns (address) {
     uint256 balance = address(this).balance;